The two-hop architecture

 - Optimistic sidebar app entry: app creation updates the mounted sidebar via a local event before navigation.
 This avoids a post-navigation

-- Shared events connection: workspace lifecycle events and app data streams are shared across tabs with
+router.refresh()that could interrupt first-mount chat initialization. - Shared events connection: workspace lifecycle events and app data streams are shared across tabs with

-- Interruptible rendering: message rendering uses deferred values and throttled stream updates so navigation remains responsive during long streams.
+BroadcastChannel+ Web Locks when available, so many tabs do not exhaust the browser’s per-origin HTTP connection budget. - Interruptible rendering: message rendering uses deferred values and throttled stream updates so navigation remains responsive during long streams.

 Rendering

-Messages are rendered by iterating msg.parts and switching on part.type.
+Messages are rendered by iteratingmsg.parts and switching on part.type.
 Each part type maps to a dedicated component in components/ai-elements/:

 | Part type | Component | Rendered as |